jedwood/nodejs-hosting-providers/README.md

 Node.js may still be young relative to its counterparts, but when it comes to hosting there are a lot of options.
 In this post we'll take a look at several "Platform as a Service" providers.

-I'm not going to (intentionally) cover "Infrustructure as a Service" options like [AWS](http://aws.amazon.com) and [Joyent](http://joyent.com)*, although ironically I have much more personal experience with both of those than any provider on this list.
+I'm not including "Infrustructure as a Service" options like [AWS](http://aws.amazon.com) and [Joyent](http://joyent.com), although ironically I have much more personal experience with both of those than any provider on this list.

 In this round, I'm primarily looking at two aspects: *deploying* and *configuring* environment variables.
 I'll also include some notes about getting started, some screenshots of dashboards, and other miscelaneous observations.